ajinkyacodes/javascript-apps/README.md

 ## Movie Booking
 This app shows the latest movie listing and lets you book movie tickets.

+## Calculator
+This is a basic calculator app for arithmetic operations.

 ## Text Reader
 This app converts text to voice.
 You can select available voice formats according to your preference.